OutHackThem/learningWinApi/README.md

 ### list_active_processes_pid,uid,domain_info.cpp

 Program returns an output like the task manager showing all processes with pid its count and the process owner info along with SID

+### Run_As_Administrator.cpp

+This program is pretty simple once you run it, it checks if the current program was ran as an administrator if not then the program relaunches its self as an administrator with a UAC prompt ofc.